RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 - [29 October 2020]
 > Celebration Our 1st Dashara with Team ResetHacker.
 > Appriciating the contributions of Team ResetHacker with HTB VIP, gift from Board of Directors and founder.
-> Motivating the team members to learn, guidance on certification such as CEH, OSCP and reducing the daily work to 4hr in a week.
+> Motivating the team members to learn and reducing the daily work to 4hr in a week.

 - [21 October 2020]
 > Gift from Spyspe and rejecting the paid sponsorship which does not benefit the team or community.